Please find a link to our 'Online Safety Policy' here.

 We hope you find this information useful.

-The parents’ page of CEOP (the government’s Child Exploitation and Online Protection Centre) is full of good advice and informative videos highlighting the necessity of e safety.
+The parents’ page of CEOP (the government’s Child Exploitation and Online Protection Centre) is full of good advice and informative videos highlighting the importance of online safety.

-A good website with all the rules your children need to follow.
+A useful website with all the rules your children need to follow.

 Responsible Use of the Internet and Email